-The Charter of Rights for Children and Young People in Care states simply and clearly the rights of children and young people who are under the guardianship or in the custody of the Minister for Education and Child Development.
+The Charter of Rights for Children and Young People in Care states simply and clearly the rights of children and young people who are under the guardianship or in the custody of the Chief Executive of the Department for Child Protection.

 Advocating for the rights of children in care

 The Charter is used by children and young people to negotiate changes when their rights are not being met.
 It is used by adults to discuss rights with young people and to advocate with them and for them.
 Using the Charter in individual advocacy.

 The Charter has been endorsed by most organisations providing services for children and young people in care in South Australia.
 By doing so they have agreed to support the rights outlined in the Charter and to distribute and display Charter information.

 If your organisation endorsed the precious Charter, you will need to re-endorse the new Charter.
 To find out more visit the Endorsing the Charter page.

 Being a Charter Champion